jalbertsr/stuart-frontend-challenge/README.md

 ## Step 5 - Comments:

 - I would add the option of an error toaster in the case the job can't be created.
-- Using Google Maps API I would have drew the route from the Pickup address to the drop off point.
+- Using Google Maps API I would have drew the route from the pickup address to the drop off point.
 - I think the `https://stuart-frontend-challenge.now.sh/geocode` endpoint should be a `GET` not a `POST` since it is used for requesting information, not creating it.

 ##### Notes: